rudyzhou/Dynamic_Kymograph/README.md

   * **Log window** – Records events such as when a keyframe is generated, when an anchor point is set, when the plugin is closed, etc. Mainly used for debugging
   * **Saved ROIs window** – Displays the first frame of the stack.
 Any ROIs saved using the “Save Current ROI” button will appear here

-4. Once you have surveyed the stack and found a microtubule to analyze, use the polyline tool to trace the microtubule
+4. Once you have surveyed the stack and found a microtubule to analyze, use the polyline tool to trace the microtubule.

 ![Tracing Microtubule](/images/microtubule_start.JPG)